onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-We define an element common for modern web apps called <i>footer</i>, which defines the part at the bottom of the screen, outside of the <i>Router</i>, so that it is shown regardless of the component shown in the routed part of the application.
+We define an element common for modern web apps called *`footer`*, which defines the part at the bottom of the screen, outside of the `Router`, so that it is shown regardless of the component shown in the routed part of the application.

 ### Parameterized route revisited

 Our application has a flaw.
-The *Note* component receives all of the notes, even though it only displays the one whose id matches the url parameter:
+The `Note` component receives all of the notes, even though it only displays the one whose id matches the url parameter:

 ```js
 const Note = ({ notes }) => {